mikebelanger/cljs-blend4web/README.md

 So far just a basic tutorial, I promise I'll add more as this project starts to stabilize.

 [Starting a project from scratch](https://github.com/mikebelanger/cljs-blend4web/wiki/Starting-a-new-project)

+#### 4: Special Thanks

+I'd like to thank Matt Ratzke, Micha Niskin for helping me with Boot, and putting up with my silly questions.
+Another big thanks to Ivan Lyubovnikov, Yuri Kovelenov for putting up with my questions regarding Blend4Web.
+Also thanks to anyone else who's worked on Blender, Clojure, and Clojurescript.